minkaotic/front-end-notes/CSS-Notes.md

 ## Colour & Background Images
+Every HTML element has a background layer that is transparent by default, but can be filled using `background-image` or `background-color`

-Colours can be set as either:
+**Colours** can be set as either:
 - **keyword values**, e.g. `orange`
 - **hexadecimal values**, e.g. `#fff or #878787`
 - or **rgb functions**, e.g. `rgb(255, 169, 73)`

-In addition, **rgba functions** allow setting transparency via alpha value, eg. `rgba(255, 255, 255, .5)`
+  - these optionally allow setting transparency via alpha value, eg. `rgba(255, 255, 255, .5)`

-- Every HTML element has a background layer that is transparent by default, but can be filled using `background-image` or `background-color`
-- Specify a background image with `background-image: url('../img/mountains.jpg')`
+**Background images** can be specified like so: `background-image: url('../img/mountains.jpg')`
-- By default, `background-image`s are left aligned and repeated (aka tiled)
+- By default, `background-image`s are left-aligned and repeated (aka tiled)
 - Specify the size of the background image as a percentage of the containing element width with `background-size: 60%;`
 - `background-size: cover` adjusts the background area so that it's **completely covered by the background image** (if using), while maintaining its width and height proportions
 - Best practice: set background colour as well when using background images, to preserve the contrast between the background and content in case the image isn't available